santoshstha/library-api/README.md

     Token: Replace <token> with the actual JWT from /login.
 It’s long and starts with eyJ....
     Remote MySQL: Ensure your DB_* environment variables in docker-compose.yml match your remote MySQL setup.
     Errors: If you get 401 Unauthorized, check the token.
 If connection refused, verify MySQL details.

-This covers all your endpoints!
-Let me know if you want to test something specific or add more features.
-Ready to run these?